phong0210/SWD392/docs/Developer-Onboarding-Guide.md

 ### Step-by-Step Checklist for Implementing a New Feature

 1. **Define DTOs**
-   - Create request and response DTOs for your feature.
+   - Create request and response DTOs for your feature in the BLL folder: `DiamondShopSystem.BLL/Handlers/`.
 2. **Create Validators**
-   - Implement a FluentValidation validator for the request DTO.
+   - Implement a FluentValidation validator for the request DTO in the BLL folder: `DiamondShopSystem.BLL/Handlers/` or a dedicated `Validators/` folder.
 3. **Set Up MediatR Command/Query**
-   - Define a command or query (e.g., `LoginCommand : IRequest<LoginResponseDto>`).
+   - Define a command or query (e.g., `LoginCommand : IRequest<LoginResponseDto>`) in the BLL folder: `DiamondShopSystem.BLL/Handlers/`.
    - Implement the handler, injecting repositories, services, and AutoMapper as needed.
 4. **Use Generic Repository & Unit of Work**
-   - Access data via `IUnitOfWork` and `IGenericRepository<T>`.
+   - Access data via `IUnitOfWork` and `IGenericRepository<T>` in the DAL folder: `DiamondShopSystem.DAL/Repositories/`.
 5. **Map Entities to DTOs**
    - Use AutoMapper in your handler to map entities to DTOs.
+Place mapping profiles in `DiamondShopSystem.BLL/Mapping/`.
 6. **Controller**
    - The controller should only receive the request, send it to MediatR, and return the result.
-No business logic in controllers.
+Place controllers in the API folder: `DiamondShopSystem.API/Controllers/`.
 7. **Register Everything in DI**
-   - Ensure all new handlers, validators, and mapping profiles are registered in `Program.cs`.
+   - Ensure all new handlers, validators, and mapping profiles are registered in `DiamondShopSystem.API/Program.cs`.

-> **Strict Rule:** All new features must adhere to this design.
+> **Strict Rule:** All new features must adhere to this design and folder structure.
 This ensures maintainability, testability, and consistency across the codebase.

 ---